 While I love to serve this alongside grilled meats, it’s a light meal on it’s own thanks to the toasted almonds and sesame seeds on top.
 If I’m eating this for lunch and not adding chicken, I like to add quinoa or extra almonds to boost the protein.

-When I serve this healthy salad, there is never anything left in the bowl!
-It’s something I always make when I want to add more greens to my diet but feel myself needing motivation.
+When I serve this salad, there is never anything left in the bowl!
+It’s something I make when I want to add more greens to my diet but feel myself needing motivation.
 This salad is something I literally eat for “dessert.”
 I crave all the flavors and the crunch from the nuts.

 Addictive Asian Cabbage Salad

 - 1 carrot cut into matchsticks